The Foundation's instruments

 Signe’s grand piano

-Signe Gyllenberg’s grand piano has been restored and stands in a place of honour in the drawing room of Villa Gyllenberg.
+Signe Gyllenberg’s grand piano stands in a place of honour in the drawing room of Villa Gyllenberg.
+The instrument was manufactured by Eduard Westermayer in Berlin at the end of the 19th century.
+The grand piano has been restored but is not in active use.

 Steinway grand piano